 about.

 My primary line of research is on machine learning for mathematics, and more generally, AI for science.
 I also study higher category theory, homotopical algebra, and type theory.
-I'm jointly advised by Prof. Jeremy Avigad, Prof. Sean Welleck, and Prof. Prasad Tetali, and am a researcher in the Hoskinson Center for Formal Mathematics, the Language Technologies Institute, the L3 Lab, and the Institute for Computer-Aided Reasoning in Mathematics.
+I worked under Prof. Jeremy Avigad, Prof. Sean Welleck, and Prof. Prasad Tetali as a researcher in the Hoskinson Center for Formal Mathematics, the Language Technologies Institute, the L3 Lab, and the Institute for Computer-Aided Reasoning in Mathematics.
 I am the cofounder of Stagira Labs, a research lab focused on using game theory and multi-agent RL to scale AI for scientific discovery.
 I am also part of the Homotopy Type Theory (HoTT) group and the Higher Category Theory reading group at CMU.
 Previously, I also worked with Prof. Po-Shen Loh on scaling AI-assisted theorem proving on math competition problems at Expii, and ran The Purple Hand, an anti human trafficking nonprofit.

 Recently, I also won the Richard A. Moore Award and was named an ACS Scholar.